12 Pregnancy Tips & Advice to Have a Healthy Baby and Experience!

 + 10. Sooth Pain and discomfort

 If pregnancy is a wonderful and magical time, it’s also a long haul of wild and wonderful aches, pains, and discomforts for many of us.
-Morning sickness, sleep issues, heartburn, leg cramps, back pain, groin pain, swollen feet, varicose veins, hemorrhoids,… Ha!
+Morning sickness, sleep issues, heartburn, leg cramps, back pain, groin pain, swollen feet, varicose veins, hemorrhoids, etc. Ha!
 Yes, the joys of the pregnancy!
 The list goes on and on.
 Nine months can sometimes feel like an eternity, but we need time to create life.
-Remember, when you finally get to meet that sweet little part of you, these discomforts will melt away.
-The good thing is that exercising, stretching and good posture can help improve most of your discomforts tremendously!

 + 11. Optimal weight gain